martinmajsec/martinmajsec.github.io/_pages/about.md

-I am a 3rd year computer science student at [FER](https://www.fer.unizg.hr/en).
+I am a third year computer science student at the [Faculty of Electrical Engineering and Computing](https://www.fer.unizg.hr/en).
 As part of [MODISTe](https://www.fer.unizg.hr/modiste) (site in Croatian), I am currently working on an [open problem regarding spanning trees](http://garden.irmacs.sfu.ca/op/minimal_graphs_with_a_prescribed_number_of_spanning_trees) under the supervision of Prof. Anamari Nakić.